 Precisely when the building was erected is not quite clear.
 The origin of the woolen mill has grown murky.
 One reason it is difficult to nail down the particulars of its history is because the outer shell of the structure stood empty for decades.
 No employees were ever hired, so there was no “original crew” who could later recall coming in for the first day of operation and smelling the fresh varnish and running their fingers over the shiny, brand-new looms.
 A two-page essay on the history of Martintown written in the late 1930s by Mrs. Vilas Heise provides the best clue.
 Mrs. Heise indicates that once the Martin sawmill and flour mill proved to be successful, Nathaniel set in motion a scheme to add a woolen mill.
 This would seem to indicate the building was erected in the late 1850s.
 Two scenarios seem likely.
 Either the enterprise was in development when the bank panic hit in the autumn of 1857, or construction was initiated a couple of years later as part of Nathaniel’s strategy to recover from the 1857-58 slump.
 The woolen mill building was definitely in place by the early 1860s, because Mrs. Heise mentions the huge indoor space was the venue for a party (or parties) celebrating the return of local young men from their military service in the Civil War.
 Also, a letter from Cyrus Woodman written 3 June 1861 to Nathaniel recommends that Nathaniel purchase a new stove -- Woodman was apparently an agent for Franklin stoves -- for the “new mill,” which could only have been a reference to the woolen mill.
 The context of the letter implies the building was already in existence, but still missing such essentials as a means of heat.

-In 1888, the pending arrival of the Illinois Central line doomed the structure.
-The parcel of land on which it stood, located directly across the river from the other two mills, was needed for the railroad easement.
+In 1887, the pending establishment of Illinois Central Railroad’s Freeport, Dodgeville & Northern route doomed the structure.
+The parcel of land on which it stood, located directly across the river from the other two mills, was needed for the easement.
 If the building had been left standing, the new trestle bridge and the tracks could not have been installed along the preferred survey line.
 So it was demolished.
+(This would have been completed by November, 1887 at the latest.
+The construction train made it to Winslow 26 November 1887, where the locals there gathered 1500-strong to witness the long-awaited development and throw a feast for the workers.
+The construction crew is known to have made it a point a mile past Martintown by the fifth of December.)
 In thirty years of existence, it had never achieved its intended purpose and become a working woolen mill.
-Over such a long period the shell surely must have had some purpose other than to keep the rain and glare off village denizens as they held parties.
-It probably served as extra storage space for the lumbermill and flour mill.
+Over such a long period the shell surely must have served to do more than to keep the rain and glare off village denizens as they held parties.
+It probably was utilized as extra storage space for the lumbermill and flour mill.
 Why the wasted potential?
 What happened?
 The answer was not included in the Heise essay.
 It was one of many subjects not fully developed.
 Mrs. Heise, a young woman in the late 1930s, composed her article after asking a few oldtimers of their memories of early Martintown, and then only presented some of the highlights of what had come from those interviews.
 There are any number of reasons why the project might have hit a snag.
 The bank panic surely played a role, drying up credit just as the looms needed to be purchased, and dimming the hopes that there would be lots of customers with cash in hand to pay for the textiles the mill would have produced.
 After that, there must always have been something standing in the way to make the investment seem impractical.
 One likely factor is that the mill would have needed to import a substantial amount of raw material from outside the area, and then ship finished goods out with equal efficiency.
 That meant railroad shipment.
 But early attempts to bring a rail line to Martintown failed, and everything was put on hold until 1888.
 The 1884 volume, History of Green County, Wisconsin, confirms the long wait.
 The book contains this line: “The village of Martin ... in the summer of 1876, had within its limits twelve families, a store and post-office, N. Martin’s mills, including an unfinished woolen mill, and Haase’s furniture factory.”

 It is ironic that the arrival of that long-anticpated rail service was what caused the first building to be torn down.
 This was not quite the end of the story, though.
 Mrs. Heise’s essay goes on to say that when Illinois Central offered to move the building, Nathaniel said no, he would take care of it himself, upon which he proceeded to salvage the building material.
 These parts were incorporated into a new building two blocks southeast of the church.
 At first, Nathaniel said he intended to purchase equipment and finally establish the factory after all, now that the village had ready access to suppliers and markets.
 But another essay about Martintown, this one written some time during Nathaniel's final years (i.e. written no later than the beginning of 1905), reveals that he changed his mind during construction.
 The new building was instead redesigned to house a store and living quarters.
 Nathaniel gave the property to a daughter (the source does not say which daughter), who only kept title to it for a short time before selling it to others.